Products

 Utilities

-Geospatial data helps water, power, gas, and telco service providers plan infrastructure based on location and population, identify hazards, and gain visibility on usage habits.
+Geospatial data helps water, electric, gas, and telecom service providers plan infrastructure based on location and population, identify hazards, and gain visibility on usage habits.

 Transport and logistics

-Maintaining things like railway assets, airport assets, air traffic, long-haul trucking and the postal service requires being able to process large quantities of complex geospatial data.
+Maintaining transportation assets, rail networks, roads, air traffic, long-haul trucking and the postal service requires being able to process large quantities of complex geospatial data.

 Sourcing the best geospatial data

 The insights you get out are only as good as the data you put in, which is why it’s crucial to be discerning when sourcing location intelligence.
-Geospatial platforms such as Esri ArcGIS lead the way, with the ability to process trustworthy, reliable data to provide accurate insights.
+To process the data, geospatial platforms such as Esri ArcGIS lead the way, with the ability to analyse data to provide accurate insights.

 Nearmap aerial maps cover more than 80% of the U.S. population.
 Our regularly captured and published imagery contributes to geospatial data solutions that help both private and public organizations thrive.